-How BroadbandOhio will require prospective subgrantees to submit audited financial statements provider must provide evidence of financial stability.
+How BroadbandOhio will require prospective subgrantees to submit audited financial statements

+As outlined above, BroadbandOhio will request all subgrantees to provide proof that the applicant broadband provider has the financial stability to complete the project.
+The broadband provider must provide evidence of financial stability.
 This evidence may include publicly available financial statements, copies of federal and state tax returns, other documents that provide proof of financial stability.
 They will be required to note whether the financial statements were prepared internally or by a third party.
-Applicants may include other documents, including a letter of credit or bond.43
+Applicants may include other documents, including a letter of credit or bond.40